 While many of the best clothes steamers have settings that adjust the strength of the steam, some (like the Nori model) go the extra mile and offer custom fabric settings.
 I typically find that unless you are steaming a delicate texture like silk that is particularly pain-free to remove wrinkles from, the higher setting is the best approach.

-All of the models shown here heat up quickly and release steam in a minute or two.
+All the models shown here heat up quickly and release steam in a minute or two.
 This especially comes in handy for days when you’re running out the door and need to rapidly remove a wrinkle down the front of your shirt.
-Each model is also equipped with an auto shutoff, so you have some insurance if you forgot to turn it off.
+Each model is also equipped with an auto shut-off, so you have some insurance if you forget to turn it off.

 Some of the larger upright steamers had wattage in the 1,500 range, which means it’s probably a good idea to plug into an outlet of its own while you steam your clothing.
 For the smaller models, it dips into the 450 range and you run less of a risk of blowing a fuse.